 During a 25-year period, DARPA's goals and funding revolutionized automatic content analysis, producing technology for detecting desired information in speech or text, extracting information to populate knowledge bases, and summarizing information in readable forms.
-These are the seminal programs and their corresponding focuses:
+Table 3 highlights the seminal programs and their corresponding focuses.